tech4Ly/codebook/README.md

 <img
   src="assets/example.png" alt="Logo" width="400" >

 No setup needed.
 Code book will automatically detect the language you are editing and mark issues for you.
-Note, Codebook will only mark issues that you control, where they are initially defined.
+Note, Codebook will only mark issues for words that you control, where they are initially defined.

 ## Install